Facilities Management MSc / Diploma

 - Professional/Corporate Membership Membership of a professional institution in a cognate discipline that normally requires an Honours degree for entry.

-- Bachelor's Honours Degree A third class Honours degree in a cognate or semi-cognate discipline PLUS two years of relevant work experience at an appropriate level post-qualification.
+- Bachelor's Honours Degree A third class Honours degree in a cognate or semi-cognate discipline PLUS two years of relevant post-qualification work experience at a suitable level...

-- Bachelor's Degree An Ordinary degree in a cognate or semi-cognate discipline PLUS three to four years of relevant work experience at an appropriate level post-qualification.
+- Bachelor's Degree An Ordinary degree in a cognate or semi-cognate discipline PLUS three to four years of relevant post-qualification work experience at a suitable level.

 - Applicants who do not meet the above entry requirements or have no formal academic qualifications will be considered individually based on their CV and an interview process and may enter the PGDip route.
-Admission via this route is at the discretion of the Director of Studies and the number of successful applicants will be restricted.
+Admission via this route is at the discretion of the director of studies and for a limited number of applicants only.